derco0n/CSearch/README.md

 # CSearch

 ## What is it?
-A lightweight Tool to search for files and folders (multithreaded) which does **not** require administrative permissions.
+A lightweight Tool to search for files and folders (multithreaded) which does **not** require administrative permissions and runs on Microsoft Windows (and may be Linux with some kind runtime...).

 ## How does it look like?